 - Construction of and modifications to single-family attached housing, duplexes, and town houses outside of the Historic and Transition Districts

 - Modifications to single-family attached housing, duplexes, and town houses in the Transition Overlay District after their initial construction

-Approved projects are awarded a major certificate of appropriateness.
-Certain minor improvements may not require BAR review, and may be approved administratively and awarded a minor certificate of appropriateness.
+Approved projects are awarded a major certificate of appropriateness (COA).
+Certain minor improvements may not require BAR review, and may be approved administratively and awarded a minor COA.

-In Special Use, Special Exception, Rezoning, and Planned Development reviews where a certificate of appropriateness is required, the BAR must provide a recommendation to City Council who may then approve the certificate themselves, or refer it back to the BAR for final approval.
+In Special Use, Special Exception, Rezoning, and Planned Development reviews where a COA is required, the BAR must provide a recommendation to City Council who may then approve the COA themselves, or refer it back to the BAR for final approval.

-Board approval does not take the place of construction permits, sign permits, or other required permits and licenses.
-If a site plan is required, a preliminary plan submission and approval are required prior to application to the BAR.
-Final site plan approval and building and construction permits may not be issued until after Board approval.
+BAR approval does not take the place of construction permits, sign permits, or other required permits and licenses.
+If a site plan is required, final approval and building and construction permits may not be issued until after BAR approval.
 Please ensure that plans submitted for these permits reflect any conditions of approval adopted by the BAR.

 Design Review Documents

 Staff and the BAR, among other users, assess the appropriateness of a project using either the Design Guidelines for the Old Town Fairfax Historic and Transition Districts if the property lies within the boundaries of one of those overlay districts, or the Community Appearance Plan if it does not.
 These documents can be accessed from the Community Development web page.